 The Gore-Tex liner in this jacket works brilliantly in the cold with the thermal liner attached.

-However, in the summer with the thermal liner removed, you may notice the liner sticking to you and this can be uncomfortable after a while.
+However, with the thermal liner removed in the Summer, you may notice the liner sticking to you, which can be uncomfortable.

 Dainese are known for producing quality kit, and so there is no question about the quality of the Carve Master 2, the jacket is comfortable and feels premium all round.

 One thing that does stand out as with most Dainese products is they do come up a bit small, so it is best to order a size up than what you would normally wear.

 - Gore-Tex Liner